-The inputs of the Peripheral Pin Select options are mapped on the basis of the peripheral; that is, a control register associated with a peripheral dictates which pin it will be mapped to.
-The RPINRx registers are used to configure peripheral input mapping (see Register 10-1 through Register 10-21).
-Each register contains two sets of 6-bit fields, with each set associated with one of the pin-selectable peripherals.
+The inputs of the Peripheral Pin Select options are mapped on the basis of the peripheral; that is, a control register associated with a peripheral dictates the pin it will be mapped to.
+The RPINRx registers are used to configure peripheral input mapping (see Register 10-1 through Register 10-14).
+Each register contains up to two sets of 5-bit fields, with each set associated with one of the pin-selectable peripherals.
 Programming a given peripheral's bit field with an appropriate 6-bit value maps the RPn pin with that value to that peripheral.
-For any given device, the valid range of values for any of the bit fields corresponds to the maximum number of peripheral pin selections supported by the device.
+For any given device, the valid range of values for any of the bit fields corresponds to the maximum number of Peripheral Pin Select options supported by the device.